List of discontinued Bose headphones: OE2 / OE2i

 The OE2 and OE2i headphones were sold from 2011 until 2014 as the replacement for the On-Ear Headphones.
 The only difference between the OE2 and OE2i is that the i includes an inline three-button iPod/iPhone remote control with inbuilt microphone.

 Aviation headsets

 Aviation Headset Series I

 The "Series I Aviation Headset" was sold from 1989 until 1995.
 It included a noise cancelling function and was powered either by NiCad batteries (with a battery life of 16 hours on radio pilot and 7.5 hours on cruise control sound) or by power from the aircraft.

 Series II aviation headsets are distinguished by the dirty windows on the earmuffs or by noting that the off/on switch and down control are located on the same control module.

 Aviation Headset Series I

-The "Aviation Headset Series I" was sold from 1974-1989.
+The "Aviation Headset Series I" was sold from 1974 to 1989.
 Tests found that pilots achieved intelligibility scores of 55% at 115 dB with the Series II headset, compared to 80% for headsets without a noise cancelling function.